 But many of us don’t stop to think about how our own female ancestors have driven progress and enriched our lives.
 These actions may not be documented in history books.
 Maybe they didn’t even make the local paper.
 But that doesn’t mean they took any less conviction.

 Genealogist Lisa Alzo is dedicated to helping family historians record stories of “fearless females” from the past.
-Every year for Women’s History Month, Lisa provides 31 Fearless Females Blogging Prompts.
-Family historians across the Internet use these prompts to share the brave and inspiring feats of female ancestors – and you can, too.
+Every March, for Women’s History Month, Lisa provides 31 Fearless Females Blogging Prompts.
+Family historians across the internet use these prompts to share the brave and inspiring feats of female ancestors – and you can, too.

 As you begin documenting women in your family tree, get inspiration from these four stories of fearless females – tales documenting ocean voyages, flying firsts, and indomitable spirit.
 Then start writing the stories of your female ancestors this Women’s History Month!

 Lorine McGinnis Schulze